 Keeping all these measures in mind can help you and your business counter possible data intrusions and making sure these remain a relevant practice ensures the continuity of your business and with it, the possibility of expansion.

-Cybercrime is the most profitable thing for the hackers on the internet, money makes it more luring to get into the dirty game.
-Looking at the profit involved in the cyber crime you must take initiatives to protect your business.
+Cybercrime is the most profitable thing for hackers on the internet; money makes it more luring to get into the dirty game.
+Looking at the profit involved in cybercrime you must take initiatives to protect your business.